meshonline/Screen-Space-Global-Illumination/README.md

 # Screen Space Global Illumination
 The idea is simple, to calculate full global illumination, the best way is to treat every pixel as a light source, we can accumulate lights from all pixels as global illumination for every pixel.

-Low resolution mode is the secret, I use a small screen of 8 x 8 pixels to calculate the full global illumination, the speed is so fast that it can run in realtime.
+Low resolution mode is the secret, I use a small screen of 8 x 8 pixels to calculate the full global illumination, all calculations are in GPU with a brief GLSL shader, the speed is so fast that it always runs in realtime.

 Finally, I blend the global illumination to the original viewport.

+That's all.

 This formula is used to calculate global illumination: